 Originating from neuro-linguistic programming, pattern interrupt involves recognizing an unwanted pattern, disrupting it, and leading someone to the desired behavior.
-Psychologists use pattern interrupts to break people out of unwanted or unconscious responses they've developed over time.
-So instead of zoning out on the couch after work, for instance, you grab your gym shoes and go for a walk.
+Psychologists use pattern interrupts to break people out of unwanted or unconscious responses they've developed throughout a lifetime.

 Pattern Interrupt in Sales

-That's likely why more than 40% of salespeople agree that prospecting is the most challenging part of the sales process.
-But pattern interrupt is a great technique to have on hand to help move prospects down the funnel.
-It gives you the chance to stop someone from automatically saying "no" and create space for a different response.
+Pattern interrupt is an important skill to have on hand, especially during the prospecting step in the sales process, to help move sales leads down the funnel.
+It can stop someone from automatically saying “no” and create space for a different response.

 When is a pattern interrupt useful?

-But if timed correctly, a pattern interrupt can spark a meaningful interaction.
-That‘s because when a person is thrown out of their usual thoughts or behaviors, they’re left without a next step—and are open to whatever comes their way.
-As a salesperson, you can fill that gap in a number of ways.
+If timed correctly, though, a pattern interrupt can spark a meaningful interaction.
+That‘s because when a person is guided out of their usual thoughts or behaviors, they’re left without a well-practiced and deeply-ingrained response.
+As a salesperson, you can fill that gap in several engaging ways.